Easdale: Recent times

 By the early 1960s, the population had dwindled to only four people and the island appeared doomed.
-The island now has a population of around sixty people and is the smallest permanently inhabited island of the Inner Hebrides.
+The island now has a population of around sixty people and is one of the smallest permanently inhabited island of the Inner Hebrides.
 The Scottish plant collector Clara Winsome Muirhead surveyed the plant life of the island and published The Flora of Easdale and the Garvellachs in 1962.

 British indie rock band Florence and the Machine filmed their double-feature music video for their singles "Queen of Peace" and "Long & Lost" on the island, with the videos using the villagers as the cast.